Oslo Mosquito raid (1942)

 The Oslo Mosquito raid (25 September 1942) was a British air raid on Oslo, Norway, that was sanctioned by the Norwegian government in exile in London during the Second World War.
 The target of the raid was the Victoria Terrasse building, the headquarters of the Gestapo in Norway.
 It was intended to be a "morale booster" for the Norwegian people and was scheduled to coincide with a rally of Norwegian collaborators led by Vidkun Quisling.
 The raid is also known for it being the moment when the Royal Air Force revealed the existence of the Mosquito aircraft to the British public, when the BBC Home Service reported on the raid the following day.

 Background

-Barely twenty days after the Germans invaded Norway on 9 April 1940, an advance force of the Gestapo arrived at Fornebu in fourteen Junkers aircraft, after a short stay at the blindern Students Hostel and at a suburban hotel in Oslo, the Gestapo moved into the foreign minster building, Victoria Terrasse, in the beginning of May 1940.
+Barely twenty days after the Germans invaded Norway on 9 April 1940, an advance force of the Gestapo arrived at Fornebu in fourteen Junkers aircraft.
+After a short stay at the Blindern Students Hostel and at a suburban hotel in Oslo, the Gestapo moved into the foreign ministry building, Victoria Terrasse, in the beginning of May 1940.